First descriptor computation

 Additionally, featomic is also able to calculate gradients on top of the values.
 Gradients are useful for constructing an ML potential and running simulations.
 For example gradients of the representation with respect to atomic positions can be calculated by setting the gradients parameter of the featomic.calculators.CalculatorBase.compute() method to ["positions"].

 Looking at the shape in more detail we find that we have 52 samples, which is much more compared to features where we only have eight samples.
-This arises from the fact that we calculate the position gradient for each pair in the structure.
-For our selected block these are all hydrogen-hydrogen pairs.
-Naively one would come up with 8 * 8 = 64 samples, but featomic already ignores pairs that are outside of the cutoff radius.
-Their position gradient is always zero.
-The metatensor.block.Gradient.samples attribute shows this in detail.
+This arises from the fact that we compute positions gradient for each samples in the features with respect to the position of other atoms.
+Since we are looking at the block with neighbor_type = 1, only hydrogen neighbors will contribute to these gradients.

 sample system atom